cleeding/CSharpSeleniumFramework/README.md

 4. Generating Allure Report

-To generate an Allure report, run the following steps:
+To generate an Allure Report, run the following steps:

 Run the tests with the following command to specify the logger for Allure:
 ```bash